 markings and parade, and Veteranís Day observances.
 Members also

-annual Oakland County DAR Picnic, Michigan State Conference and
+annual Oakland County DAR Picnic, DAR of Michigan State Conference and

 State Awards Day, and Continental Congress.

 The Stoney Creek Chapter is pleased to help support the Elias